That dollar total results from a 2.3% increase compared to $40.7 billion five years earlier during 2021.

 Below are exports from Lithuania that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Lithuania’s goods trail Lithuanian importer spending on foreign products.

-Lithuania has highly negative net exports and therefore deep international trade deficits under the mineral fuels-related category, historically for crude oil, petroleum gases and electricity.
+Lithuania has highly negative net exports and therefore deep international trade deficits under the vehicles and the mineral fuels-related product categories.
+The latter historically was for crude oil, petroleum gases and electricity.

-These cashflow deficiencies clearly indicate Lithuania’s competitive disadvantages in the international fossil fuel market, but also represent key opportunities for Lithuania to improve its position in the global economy through
+These cashflow deficiencies clearly indicate Lithuania’s competitive disadvantages in the international market, but also represent key opportunities for Lithuania to improve its position in the global economy through innovations.

 Lithuanian Export Companies